 Here on our 8-acre farm in Brazil, we use the Stihl F85 brush cutter.

-This was bought 8 years ago when we quickly realized the string trimmer we brought with us to the tropics, was completely ineffective.
+This was bought 12 years ago when we soon realized the string trimmer we brought with us to the tropics was completely ineffective.
 We needed a more powerful machine, one which could cut through small shrubs, large clumps of grass and still be lightweight enough for my husband to use.

-The Stihl range is divided into 3 sections,
+The Stihl range is classed into three sections: